A painted wood and metal Santa Morte skeleton statue behind a fence in Old Town San Diego

 (Photo: @sd.mom.shutterbug)

-Old Town’s history is also preserved within some of the city’s most celebrated museums.
+Old Town San Diego’s history is also preserved within some of the city’s most celebrated museums.
 The Junípero Serra Museum offers exhibits on the west coast’s earliest settlers.
 McCoy Museum House is a recreation of a house originally built in 1869 for the city’s first police sheriff.
 A visit to Seeley Stables provides guests with a closer look at the earliest days of San Diego transportation.
 Stopping at the Wells Fargo Museum is an informative peek into the west coast gold rush era.

 Enjoy Some Entertainment